Cannabis in Virginia

+While Virginia became the first of the southern United States to legalize cannabis, retail sales have been limited to medical patients.
+Following the 2026 approval of regulations for an adult-use recreational cannabis market, licensed sales are planned to begin July 1, 2027.

 Legislation and history

 In the 1990s, the Virginia General Assembly tightened the laws on cannabis, but added a provision allowing its use and distribution for cancer and glaucoma.
 There is currently a provision in the law, § 18.2-251, which allows a case to be dismissed if the offender goes through probation and treatment.
 In the 1990s, Virginia also had some of the lightest penalties for cultivation in the United States; cultivation of any amount for personal use counted as simple possession (otherwise it carried felony penalties of up to 35 years imprisonment).